alexmgrant/alexmgrant.github.io/_posts/2016-10-6-ionic-rc0-&-firebase.markdown

 Start it up
 `ionic serve`

 So it works, but until Firebase updates this setup is not ideal.
 You'll get a couple errors in the console.
+I'm currently working on a solution to these.
+They're from Firebase's use of eval which is only parsing json.
 `$ rollup: Use of 'eval' (in /your_path/your_project_name/node_modules/firebase/auth.js) is strongly discouraged, as it poses security risks and may cause issues with minification.
 See https://github.com/rollup/rollup/wiki/Troubleshooting#avoiding-eval for more details`

 Fortunately you can ignore this.
 When the Firebase team updates I'm sure they will update their use of eval.